Australia's Goodman agrees to $1.3 bln Wilmar-backed takeover bid

-SYDNEY, May 16 (Reuters) - Singapore edible oils giant Wilmar International and First Pacific Co are poised to buy Australian bread and dairy company Goodman Fielder for A$1.37 billion ($1.28 billion) after the target backed a sweetened takeover bid on Friday.
+SYDNEY (Reuters) - Singapore edible oils giant Wilmar International (WLIL.SI) and First Pacific Co (0142.HK) are poised to buy Australian bread and dairy company Goodman Fielder GFF.AX for A$1.37 billion ($1.28 billion) after the target backed a sweetened takeover bid on Friday.

 In a statement late on Friday, Goodman chairman Steve Gregg said the company’s board will unanimously recommend the offer in the absence of a better one.